-DivorceCare founder Steve Grissom says that if you find yourself considering divorce, you have essentially two options, however you’d like to define them: Anger or Reconciliation; Divorce or Restoring your Marriage (which is God’s ideal); Travel down the path of disillusion, bitterness, resentment or Forgive each other and rebuild your marriage.
+DivorceCare founder Steve Grissom says that if you find yourself considering divorce, you have essentially two options, however you’d like to define them: anger or reconciliation; divorce or restoring your marriage (which is God’s ideal); traveling down the path of disillusion, bitterness, and resentment, or forgiving each other and rebuilding your marriage.
 You decide.

 Keeping your vows will take work.
 Keeping your vows will take time.
 Keeping your vows will not be easy.
 But keeping your vows will certainly be worth it.
 Because divorce matters.

-For more information on this listen to the FamilyLife Today series “Before you Divorce.“
+For more information on this topic, listen to the FamilyLife Today series “Before you Divorce.“